jeremycastillo/AlgoLabsSpring16/Lab1Report.md

 	endwhile

 ###(c) Give proof of algorithm's correctnes.
 Prove both that algorithm terminates and that it gives a correct result.
-//perfect matching && weakly stable matching
 Please refer to letter (d) for proof of algorithm termination.

 Suppose there is a point where there is a free tenant T and they have already asked to be matched to every apartment.
 Since each apartment remains with a tenant since they have been asked to pair up, then at this time every apartment has a tenant.
 Since the set of matched up pairs forms a matching, then N tenants must also be paired up.
 But there are only N tenants total, and T is not paired to an apartment.
 A contradiction.
 So if a tenant is free at some point, then there is an apartment who the tenant has not asked for.

 Suppose that the algorithm terminates with a free tenant.
 It would be the case that the tenant has asked for each apartment or else the while loop would have not terminated.
 This contradicts the above satement which says there cannot be a free tenant who has asked for every apartment.
 Thus the set P returned at the termination of the algorithm is a perfect matching.

 Now I will show that the set P will be a weakly stable matching.
 Please refer to the lab1.docx for a clear defenition of a weakly stable matching.
 From above we can conclude that the set T will be a perfect matching.
 To prove that the algorithm provides a correct result, a weakly stable matching, we will assume there is an instability with the set T and come up with a contradiction.
 From lab1.docx, an instability is defined as when one tenant and one apartment prefer each other strictly over their current matchings.
 This means that when tenants or apartments have no preference there is no instability, there must be a tenant and an apartment that strictly prefer each other than their current matchings.
 So for example, (T, A) and (T', A') in T have the proporties that T prefers A' to A and A' prefers T to T'.
+By definition T proposed to A last since they ended up together.
+So now we ask if T asked for A'.
+If T did not then A must be higher on T's preference list, contradicting our assumption that T prefers A' over A. If T did ask to be matched with A' then this tenant was rejected by A' for some other tenant T''.
+Now T'' could be T' or A' prefered T' over T'', either way A' did not prefer T at the time.
+Hence our algorithm returns a weakly stable matching!

 ###(d) Give the runtime complexity of algorithm in Big-O notation.

 Each iteration consists of a tenant trying to get an apartment, an apartment that he/she has not attempted to gain before.
 Let P(t) denote the set of pairs (T, A) such that T (tenant) has attempted to gain A (apartment) before the end of iteration t, for all t, the size of P(t+1) is greater than the size of P(t).
 There are only N^2 possible pairs of tenants and apartments in total, so the vaule of P(progress) can increase to at most N^2 times over the course of the algorithm.
 Hence N^2 iterations, thus O(N^2), where N is the number of tenants.